Brassfield Baptist Church

 Brassfield Baptist Church is a historic Baptist church located near Wilton, Granville County, North Carolina.
+It was listed on the National Register of Historic Places in 1988.

+History

 Brassfield Baptist Church was constituted on August 23, 1823, by elders Zachariah Allen, James Weathers and William Worrel.
 The current historical building was constructed about 1843, and is a two-story, heavy timber frame, Greek Revival-style church building.
 Also on the property is the contributing church cemetery.

-It was listed on the National Register of Historic Places in 1988.